-- · Actual signals display - · Fault memory display
+- Actual signals display - Fault history display

-The actual signals display appears first when entering the actual signals mode.
-However, when the drive is in a fault condition, the fault memory display appears instead.
+The actual signals display appears first when the actual signals display mode has been selected.
+However, when the drive is in a fault condition, the fault display will be shown instead.

-The actual signals display is used to monitor the drive without interfering with its operation.
-It continuously displays three selectable actual values..
-The CDP control panel automatically returns to the actual signals display from other modes if no key is actuated within one minute (an exception from this is the fault memory display).
+The actual signals display is used to monitor the drive without interfering its operation.
+Three selectable actual values are shown continuously on the display.

+The CDP control panel will automatically return to the actual signals mode from other modes within one minute when no keys are pressed (exceptions: status display and common reference display when in drive selection and fault display mode).